Find out how VAT applies to education, research, vocational training, examination services and goods and services connected with these activites.

 - as residential accommodation for students or school pupils

 If the supply is not zero-rated then the sale of a building:

 - less than 3 years old is standard-rated

 - over 3 years old or the lease of a building is exempt from VAT

 But the supplier may opt to tax an exempt supply and charge VAT unless the building is intended for use solely for one of the above zero-rated uses.

-Further information on exemption and option to tax, including the detailed conditions that need to be met, can be found in VAT Notice 742: land and property and VAT Notice 742A: opting to tax land and buildings.
+Further information on exemption and option to tax, including the detailed conditions that need to be met, can be found in Land and property (VAT Notice 742) and Opting to tax land and buildings (VAT Notice 742A).

 15.4 Meaning of the term ‘charity’

 With the exception of community schools and community special schools, all of the institutions listed in paragraph 3.2 have charitable status, together with universities and many independent schools.
 Other individual education providers may also be charities.
-How VAT affects charities (Notice 701/1) contains further details.
+How VAT affects charities (VAT Notice 701/1) contains further details.

 15.5 ‘Non-business’ buildings used by charities